Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Systematics of the Hadron-Quark Phase Transition

 In the following analysis, we distinguish between exploding and failed models.
-As an example for the former, Fig.~\ref{fig:results} (top panel) shows the radial profiles of the velocity at selected post-collapse times for {\tt s30a28} RDF-1.2.
+As an example of the former, Fig.~\ref{fig:results_a} shows the radial profiles of the velocity at selected post-collapse times for {\tt s30a28} RDF-1.2.
 All other exploding models qualitatively agree with the evolution of this one.
-The evolution shown in Fig.~\ref{fig:results} (top panel) corresponds to the shock break out.
+The evolution shown in Fig.~\ref{fig:results_a} corresponds to the shock breakout.
 The latter is characterized by the rapid shock expansion, on the order of a few milliseconds, to increasingly larger radii.
-Thereby, taking over and merging with the standing bounce shock and reaching relativistic velocities on the order of the speed of light.
-Furthermore, the shock expands to radii on the order of several $10^4$~km on a timescale of a few hundred milliseconds (see also the right panel in Fig.~\ref{fig:s30_explosion} in Appendix~\ref{sec:appendix_results}).
-Note that initially, massive quark cores form on the order of $M_{\rm quark}\simeq$1.5--1.8~M$_\odot$ (see also the left panel in Fig.~\ref{fig:s30_explosion} in Appendix~\ref{sec:appendix_results}).
-This is well above the cold neutron star onset masses for the hybrid branches (see Table~\ref{tab:EOS} in Appendix~\ref{sec:appendix_eos}), due to the high temperatures reached the PNS interiors, on the order of $50$--$60$~MeV.
-During the later evolution of the PNS deleptonization, on the order of several tens of seconds, the core temperatures decrease, and $M_{\rm quark}$ will reduce towards the cold neutron star onset masses for the hybrid branches.
+Thereby, taking over and merging with the standing bounce shock, which is illustrated in the space-time diagram, Fig.~\ref{fig:s30_shellplot}, showing the evolution of the bounce shock (red dashed line) as well as the formation and propagation of the second shock (red solid line), reaching relativistic velocities on the order of the speed of light.
+Furthermore, the shock expands to radii on the order of several $10^4$~km on a timescale of a few hundred milliseconds.
+Note that initially, massive quark cores form on the order of $M_{\rm quark}\simeq$1.5--1.8~M$_\odot$ (see the bottom panel in Fig.~\ref{fig:s30_expl}).
+The latter is defined as the baryonic mass contained inside the PNS that has $\chi_{\rm quark}=1$.
+These initially massive quark matter cores are due to the high temperatures reached at the PNS interiors on the order of $50$--$60$~MeV.
+During the later evolution of the PNS deleptonization, on the order of several tens of seconds, the core temperatures decrease, and $M_{\rm quark}$ will reduce.
+After around 20~s in this model, we find $M_{\rm quark}\simeq 1.06$~M$_\odot$, still decreasing, with a central temperature of around 41~MeV ($s\simeq 3.0~k_{\rm B}$) and a central lepton fraction of $Y_{\rm L}=0.018$.
+This demonstrates the complexity of the system and the difficulties in relating the findings in dynamical simulations with those obtained in static solutions, even for finite entropy configurations and taking approximately the role of a finite neutrino abundance into account.